Serengeti National Park: History

+In 1966 Serengeti Research Institute at Seronera was established to monitor and research the Great Migration.

+In 1981, the Serengeti National Park covered 12950 km2, which was less than half of the Serengeti.

 The Serengeti gained fame after Bernhard Grzimek and his son Michael produced a book and documentary titled Serengeti Shall Not Die in 1959.

 Wildlife

 Serengeti National Park forms a Lion Conservation Unit since 2005 together with Maasai Mara National Reserve.

+More than 3,000 lions live in this ecosystem.
+In 1994, an outbreak of canine distemper led to the deaths of approximately one-third of the lion population in the area.